Peer Observation Pilot Program

 Overview of the Peer Observation Program

-This pilot Peer Observation Program will be carried out in the spring 2023 semester.
+This Peer Observation Program is in its second year at UMKC and will be conducted in both fall 23 and spring 24 semesters.
 This program is designed to promote teaching development through creation of a collaborative partnership between the faculty member being observed (the Observee) and a trained Observer.
 Observees can choose to identify a specific area of focus for their observation or ask for a more generalized observation.
 For the pilot, the courses observed must be offered in the traditional classroom format (face-to-face).
 This program includes focused conversations between the trained Observer and Observee along with guided self-reflection activities.

 Steps of this Peer Observation Program